CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 6*
     - **Requirements:** PL6
-    - **Description:** You release an explosion of spines, dealing (PMd6 + AGI) PHS damage to all characters within 3u of you.
+    - **Description:** You release an explosion of spines, dealing (PMd6 + AGI) PHS damage to all other characters within 3u of you.
 Additionally, you might cause them to bleed.

 ### Edged Weapon Mastery
 You wield a blade such as a sword, dagger, or axe.
 The primary attributes for this set is Might and Agility.